kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 - Number of label: 10

 Prometheus:
-- Instance memory increased to the 7Gi
+- Instance memory increased to 7Gi

-To simulate a smooth ramp-up and avoid huge data flood at the beginning, load generator started with `100` instances, instance counts was increased every by `100` instances every 5 minutes until max pod count of cluster reached.
+To simulate a smooth ramp-up and avoid huge data flood at the beginning, load generator started with `100` instances.
+Instance count was increased every by `100` instances every 5 minutes until the max Pod count of cluster was reached.

-Following graph show metric agent received metrics
+The following graph shows metric agent received metrics:
 ![Metric agent accepted metrics](./assets/max-pod-agent-accepted-metrics.jpg)

 Following graph show metric gateway received metrics